UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 Path=/home/noutram/intelFPGA_lite/21.1/quartus/bin
 ```

-For reasons I confess, I do not fully understand the underlying issue here, but this seems to allow Native Link to work (as far as I can tell).
+For reasons I do not fully understand, this seems to allow Native-Link to function (as far as I can tell).
 It might be a relative path issue.

 Another approach I've read is to set `LD_LIBRARY_PATH`, but I've also experienced problems using this approach.